rocket-pool/old.docs.rocketpool.net/src/guides/staking/via-l1.md

 As a reminder, you do not have to swap ETH for rETH directly via Rocket Pool in order to enjoy the benefits of decentralized staking.
 All you need to do is hold rETH as it inherently grows in value - how you get it doesn't matter!

-Many Rocket Pool community members have made rETH available for trade on decentralized exchanges, such as [Uniswap](https://docs.uniswap.org/protocol/introduction).
+rETH is available for trade on several decentralized exchanges, such as [Balancer](https://docs.balancer.fi/) and [Uniswap](https://docs.uniswap.org/protocol/introduction).
-The advantage of using an exchange instead of Rocket Pool directly is that it **tends to have lower gas fees**.
-If this is important to you because you want to stake a small amount of ETH, then using a decentralized exchange might be preferable.

-The disadvantage is that you might not get the best deal on rETH.
-Uniswap requires a small fee that's given to its liquidity providers; also, the exact price might not match the price according to Rocket Pool but it's usually arbitraged to a very close value so this tends not to be an issue.
+The **Balancer** pool is a special kind of pool known as a [metastable pool](https://docs.balancer.fi/products/balancer-pools/metastable-pools).
+Metastable pools are ideal for tokens like rETH, because **they honor the true exchange rate reported by the Oracle DAO**.

+This means exchanging with this pool will have **much lower slippage** and **lower fees** than a conventional decentralized exchange, so you get a much better deal when buying or selling rETH.
+Other decentralized exchanges don't have this property, so you may find that their exchange rate is slightly lower.

+Regardless of which pool you use, they all **tend to have lower gas fees** than staking via the official Rocket Pool website.
-Nevertheless, it's always a good idea to compare the rate you would receive on an exchange with the exchange rate according to Rocket Pool.
+This makes them a great choice for users that want to stake a small amount of ETH, though it's always a good idea to compare the rate you would receive on an exchange with the exchange rate according to Rocket Pool.

-In the following example, we will use Uniswap to demonstrate how to swap ETH for rETH.
+In the following examples, we will show how to swap ETH for rETH using both Balancer and Uniswap.

 ::: warning NOTE
 Currently this method is only available on Mainnet.